Kneckter/SpawnpointClusterTool/README.md

 To get started using the python script, you can download the files or `git clone` this repository branch.

-Create a JSON file of your spawnpoint coordinates that include latitude and longitude.
-If you use HeidiSQL or MySQL Workbench, choose to export your query's blob as JSON.
-There are also CSV to JSON converters if you go that route.
+Create a coordinates file of your spawnpoint coordinates that include latitude and longitude separated by a comma, one pair per line.
 Below are a few SQL commands to give you an idea of what to export:

 A) You can export all spawnpoints if you do not have a big split-up area and want to optimize spawnpoint checking.
 ```SQL